php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 - class: .some-class-name
 - id: #some-id-to-an-element

-Both with lowercase characters (although classes are not case-sensitive, id’s are!), the separator is minus [-].
+Both with lowercase characters (although classes are not case-sensitive, id's are!), the separator is minus [-].
 You can use underscore [_] if it makes the separation of the identifier and the record id easier.
 E.g. `my-id_33`.
 It will become necessary to do so if you use UUIDs (which contain minus chars).

-Note: ids should be unique on the current page – so don’t use them for iterating elements.
+Note: ids should be unique on the current page - so don't use them for iterating elements.
 In general all styling should be class based.
 Ids are often abused for that.
 But they usually serve the purpose of being identifiable via JS.
 So they should ideally be mainly used for dynamic JS scripts.

-Do not name the fields after their style, but after the function/meaning – as the style can change and will result in things like `.red { color: yellow;}`.
+Do not name the fields after their style, but after the function/meaning - as the style can change and will result in things like `.red { color: yellow;}`.

 Good Example: